 “Don’t worry Care, whatever it is we’ll fix it.”
 Hearing the bell for lunch they gave each other one more hug before pulling up all their pep and getting to work.
 It was time to sell sugar to their already sugared up classmates.
 Hurray!

-Without the barrier that was Elena Gilbert she and Bonnie had gotten along better than they ever had in the past, the girl didn’t try to attack her in any way the whole afternoon, though she could tell she still wasn’t completely trusted that was to be expected the girl was a witch after all.
-Caroline was a force of nature, anticipating everyone needs and somehow managing to keep everything in its proper place despite the chaos of it all.
+Without the barrier that was Elena Gilbert she and Bonnie had gotten along better than they ever had in the past, the girl didn’t try to attack her in any way the whole afternoon, though she could tell she still wasn’t completely trusted.
+That was to be expected the girl was a witch after all.
+Caroline was a force of nature, anticipating everyone’s needs and somehow managing to keep everything in its proper place despite the chaos of it all.
 During the lulls in activity, while the ravaging hordes were off eating, the three of them had talked about everything from fashion, to school events, to school work.
 It was like they were genuinely becoming friends, or as close to it as they could.
-It was nice.

-Caroline thought about everything she knew about Rebekah and decided she should probably include a bit of an overview of all things cheer while she had her attention.
-The girl had never been on a squad before and as far as she knew cheering hadn’t really been a thing when she’d been daggered back in the 20’s.
+Caroline had realised fairly early on that she had no real experience with most North American sports or their accompanying extras and decided she should probably include a bit of an overview of all things cheer while she had her attention.
 Picking up her clipboard she began explaining absently while marking everything off her list before the final wave began.

 “The main high school sports here in Virginia are Football, Basketball, Baseball, Soccer, and Lacrosse.
 You missed Football and Soccer they ran from September to November right now the only team we worry about is Basketball and that ends next month, just in time for Baseball and Lacrosse to begin.
 We don’t actually cheer for them at all of their games, their season falls during the national qualifier cheer competition, which begins at the end of this month, so they only get us for the first few games.
 After that Christmas break and the competition keep us way too busy, so instead we make them spirit boxes every week regardless if they have an away game or really any game or not.
 Every Wednesday and Friday each player gets a spirit box.
 Like I told you yesterday I’ll assign you two players that you’ll be responsible for, since it’s the first week back from break you’ll only have to do the Friday boxes this week.”
 Lord this day was long, she couldn’t wait until she could just crawl into bed and pull the covers over her head.